rioter00/MAGD488/WeeklyWriteup.md

 Recorded all voiceover materials | Editing, cleaning, cataloging all usable takes.

 	Discussion: I've decided to change the 'voice' of the Brown Orc to Pirate.

+## Timely progress - 15 points
++ Weekly progress is expected with projects.
++ Points will be assessed based on the timely progress, based on the accomplished (expected and adjustments).